lisitsyna-anna/movies/README.md

 search for movies based on keywords, and view detailed information about movies, including cast members and reviews.
 It utilizes the themoviedb.org API to fetch movie data.

+The application features a responsive design that ensures optimal user experience across different devices and screen sizes.
+It is designed to adapt to various screen sizes, providing a seamless and visually appealing interface for users on mobile devices, tablets, and desktops.s

 ## Features

 ### Home Page